openhab/org.openhab.binding.zwave/doc/benext/alarmsound_0_0.md

 ### Parameter 100: sound/light index 6

-Sound/light that will be played when index 6 has been selected Params 100-117 are the values to set the sound/light (this will be set when index 6)
+Sound/light that will be played when index 6 has been selected

-When the configuration is not this size the frame will be ignored.

-For the configuration of the light/sound mode i would like to refer to the manual.
+<p&gtParams 100-117 are the values to set the sound/light (this will be set when index 6)</p&gt <p&gtWhen the configuration is not this size the frame will be ignored.</p&gt <p&gtFor the configuration of the light/sound mode i would like to refer to the manual.</p&gt
 Values in the range 0 to 0 may be set.

 The manufacturer defined default value is ```0```.